Join us for the 2019 public launch of Victoria’s National Science Week at Melbourne Museum

 Nate Byrne (MC) is a meteorologist and weather presenter on ABC News Breakfast.
 Prior to this, Nate spent 12 years working as a meteorologist and oceanographer in the Royal Australian Navy, and achieved a Master of Science Communication (Outreach) with the ANU and Questacon.
 A scholar of the Shell Questacon Science Circus, Nate toured the country delivering science shows to outback communities across Australia.

 National Science Week is presented under the Inspiring Victoria program by the Victorian Coordinating Committee, managed by the Royal Society of Victoria.
-Dr Darlene Lim is appearing in Victoria thanks to the generous sponsorship of GHD and GHD Digital.
+Dr Darlene Lim is appearing in Victoria courtesy of the Royal Society of Victoria.

 Date(s) - Friday 9 August, 2019